dsilver829/lane-demo/README.md

 3. Run `conda create --name lane-finding-demo python=3` to install Anaconda.
 4. Run `source activate lane-finding-demo` to activate the Anaconda environment you just created.
 5. Run `conda install -c menpo opencv3` to install OpenCV3 (a computer vision library) in the environment.
+6. Run `conda install matplotlib` to install matplotlib (a display library).
-6. Run `jupyter notebook demo` to run the Jupyter notebook in your web browser.
+7. Run `jupyter notebook demo.ipynb` to run the Jupyter notebook in your web browser.
-7. Have fun!
+8. Have fun!